Active-learning mapping of the Vicsek model phase diagram: Introduction

+Following this strategy, we use active learning to construct a finite-size phase map of the two-dimensional angular-noise Vicsek model in the control-parameter space $\left(\eta,\rho,v_0\right)$.
+Simulated parameter points are assigned operational labels from the steady-state global polar order $\left\langle\Phi\right\rangle$, and a neural-network classifier is trained to interpolate between disordered, coexistence-candidate, and polar ordered regimes.
+The classifier uncertainty is then used to select additional simulations near the learned crossover surfaces, allowing the finite-size phase geometry to be resolved with a compact data set.
+The learned map is used both to quantify the crossover structure and to guide physical validation.
+From a fixed-speed slice, we extract effective ordered-to-coexistence and coexistence-to-disorder boundary curves and examine how the coexistence-candidate window changes with density.
+The learned map then serves as a guide for a second stage of analysis, in which representative intermediate states are examined using spatially resolved density and local-order measurements.

-The rest of this paper is organized as follows.
-In Sec.~\ref{sec:model}, we introduce the Vicsek model, define the simulation parameters and observables used throughout this work, and summarize the relevant phases and phase transitions.
-In Sec.~\ref{sec:methodology}, we describe our methodology, including the simulation procedure, dataset construction, K-Means phase labeling, and neural-network classifier.
-In Sec.~\ref{sec:results}, we present the resulting learned phase diagrams and analyze the predicted disorder, order, and coexistence regions.
-Finally, in Sec.~\ref{sec:conclusion}, we summarize our results and discuss future directions.
+The remainder of the paper is organized as follows.
+In Sec.~\ref{sec:model_method}, we define the Vicsek model, simulation protocol, cell-list implementation, and observables used throughout the work.
+In Sec.~\ref{sec:active_learning}, we describe how simulated parameter points are assigned operational labels and how classifier entropy is used to adaptively select new simulations.
+In Sec.~\ref{sec:phase_diagram}, we use the trained classifier to construct the learned phase map and analyze its probability structure, entropy field, and effective crossover curves.
+In Sec.~\ref{sec:spatial_validation}, we test the physical content of the intermediate regime using spatial diagnostics and show that it corresponds to banded coexistence along the validated cut.
+Finally, in Sec.~\ref{sec:conclusion}, we summarize the main results and discuss how this framework can be extended to other questions in nonequilibrium flocking.